kdbinsidebrains/site/_pages/about.md

     - navigation
     - refactoring
     - Q-docs supporting
-- Flexable Instances View tree with scopes management for individual credential configurations for separate environments
+- Flexable Instances View a tree with scopes management for individual credential configurations for separate environments
-- Powerfully and separate KDB Console for each connected instance with ability to run code from the editor or directly from the console
+- Powerfully and separate KDB Console for each connected instance with the ability to run code from the editor or directly from the console
 - File structure viewer with list of all variables/function and other KDB constructions
 - An Instance Inspector to show real instance filling (ability to run free-form query is required) with tables,